jan-dolejsi/vscode-pddl-samples/README.md

 ## Samples

+### GettingStarted

+Start from empty files by using the domain and problem snippets.

 ### Airport

 This is a sample showing airport ground operations planning.
 It has an intentional bug.
 Can you find it?